DiUS/esp-picotts/README.md

 The Text-to-Speech engine is quite resource intensive.
 While the code size is only around 175KB, language resources occupy another 750-1400KB of flash depending on language, and the engine uses just over 1.1MB of RAM while initialised.
 As such an ESP32-S3 with sufficient amount of PSRAM and flash is a recommended target.

-Note that while generating speech, the TTS task may be busy for quite some time and can easily trigger the IDF's watchdog.
-You may want to adjust the watchdog settings.

 This component does not provide any board-specific audio support.
 The TTS engine generates 16bit/16KHz samples, and leaves it to the user to direct those to the correct audio device.

 ## Getting started